ARKHOST21/ScreenTracker/README.md

 - Bulgarian
 - Polish

-## Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## Support

 If you find this project useful, consider supporting its development by [buying me a coffee](https://www.buymeacoffee.com/YuriKaramian).